maheenqayyum1/maheenqayyum1/README.md

 ## 🌱 Currently Focused On

 As a student of software engineering, I'm currently immersing myself in the world of frontend development, with a specific focus on React.js, Tailwind CSS, HTML, and CSS.
+I've honed my skills in these areas and am now expanding my knowledge by diving into TypeScript and Next.js.
 I find joy in crafting interactive user interfaces and enhancing the overall user experience through effective frontend development.

 ## 👀 What Intrigues Me